mtfuller/os-team-project/README.md

 - LongTermScheduler() writes each PCB's first four frames of instructions to RAM and then goes to sleep

 Currently working on:
-- ShortTermScheduler() - pageFaultQueue and ioQueue have been created
+- Kernel() - pageFaultQueue and ioQueue have been created
+- ShortTermScheduler() - hand off appropriate job to CPUs
 - PageManager() has freeFramePool which will track which pages in RAM are available for writing